Bullitt 50 Chronograph

 $25 per ticket benefiting the Michael J. Fox Foundation for Parkinson’s Research

 Net proceeds benefit the Michael J. Fox Foundation for Parkinson’s Research in the name of Robert E. Kiernan, Jr. and family, custodians of ‘Bullitt’.

 Claim your chance to win a one-of-a-kind piece of automotive and Hollywood movie history!

 With the support of Ford Motor Company, Warner Bros.
 Studios and Chad McQueen – Drive Toward a Cure will be raffling off the Bullitt 50 Chronograph through the end of January, with all proceeds to benefit the Michael J. Fox Foundation in memory of Robert E. Kiernan Jr., the owner of the famed Bullitt Mustang since 1974 and who was increasingly challenged by Parkinson’s Disease.

-Not only will this signature timepiece capture the 50th anniversary of the film, but the movement itself will include an actual piece of the existing car – with a 1 gram paint fragment from the actual ‘Bullitt’ Mustang inside!
+Not only will this signature timepiece capture the 50th anniversary of the film, but the body will contain an actual piece of the existing car – a 1 gram paint fragment from the genuine ‘Bullitt’ Mustang inside!

 NEW!
 Scroll down or click here to see a video of Sean Kiernan removing the paint fragment for the “Bullitt 50” Chronograph!

 …by Sean Kiernan at the end of the 2019 Grand National Roadster Show, Sunday, January 27, 2019!

 Out of 1,968 Tickets Sold

 Genuine 1968 Bullitt Mustang Paint Chip Removed to Support Parkinson’s